 To use argan oil as a skin moisturizer, apply it after cleansing, following a face toner and serum.
 Pump into hands and gently massage into skin, working it into dry patches.
 After letting the oil absorb, you can follow up with your daily SPF or night cream.
 Argan oil is also a popular ingredient in many natural and organic moisturizers.

 Argan oil benefits in fighting acne by healing infected skin to prevent against further breakouts.
 This soothing facial oil helps to prevent further inflammation with vitamin-rich squalane and seed oils.

 Lightweight Moisturizing Organic Face Lotion from Nourish Organic

 USDA organic, cruelty-free, vegan, gluten-free

 For those of you who’d rather skip the hassle of applying a facial oil but don’t want to miss out on trying argan oil for acne, pick up this lightweight lotion.
 Its fast-absorbing formula is perfect for those with acne-prone skin who fear clogged pores more than anything.
 It contains rosewater for skin-toning and tightening.

 Free Bunni’s Verdict

 Argan oil isn’t just a savior for dry skin.
-It’s able to help bring oily skin back to a healthy balance and treat acne, all without clogging your pores.
+It’s able to help bring combination skin or oily skin back to a healthy balance and treat acne, all without clogging your pores and by using natural nutrients that boost your skin health.
 It’s a stellar oil that should be an essential for anyone’s bathroom cabinet.

 As an Amazon Associate I earn from qualifying purchases.